sameera/Codoxide.Outcome/README.md

 ## Why?

 Firstly, I'm not a strong functional-programming advocate; nor am I even an expert.
 Being a devoted OOP follower for nearly 20 years, I'd imagine my transition, to functional would be a very very slow process; if ever it even happens.
 I believe that would hold true for most C# developers.
 And I know it's true for my team.
-I wrote `Outcome<T>` to enforce the disciplines, listed below, in my team.
-Some of them, you'd find, are actually borrowed from functional programming.
+I wrote `Outcome<T>` to enforce few disciplines borrowed from functional programming.

-1. Exception-free design / ROP
-2. Minimize side-effects
-3. Write code that communicates its intent, devoid of the ceremonies around
-4. Do all of the above, seamlessly, even when async code is involved.

-### Exception-free Design

-"Don't use exceptions for flow control!"

-This is a simple rule we all know.
-However, its easy to back yourself in to a corner where you have no option to throw an exception to break out of the current flow.
-Methods that throw exceptions are what can be called "dishonest interfaces":
+There are of course, other similar C# libraries (e.g. [LanguageExt](https://languageext.readthedocs.io/en/latest/README.html#getting-started)) that allows you to write functional-style code. `Outcome<T>` is different in that:

+1. Low allocations (`Outcome<T>` is a value type) which makes it inexpensive to construct.
+2. Deconstructs in to a value tuple of `(T, Failure)` or `(T, Exception)` ***
+3. Effortlessly wraps async code
+4. Extensively modular, allowing you to pick just the features you need.

+*** If you are writing a Class Library and you do not want to force `Outcome<T>` on your users, you can simply return `(T, Exception)` tuples instead.

 Sample code: